docs.rockarch.org

 7. Click Start and note what time imaging started.

-8. Update the item’s transfer status in the Digital Media Log (See Recording Transfers in Digital Media Log for further instruction).
+8. Update the item’s transfer status in the Digital Media Log.